-I am studying a PhD in Intelligent Cinematography (Y2/3).
-My research is focused on Dynamic Neural Radiance Fields for cinematographic applications.
+I am studying a PhD in Intelligent Cinematography (Yr.
+3/3.5).
+My research is focused on dynamic 3-D reconstruction from video, for cinematographic applications.
+I have works on NeRFs and Gaussian Splatting for both dynamic scene and scene relighting tasks.
 The project is supervised by Dave Bull and Pui Anantrasirichai and funded by My World.

 I completed an MEng in Electronic Engineering with AI (First Class) at the University of Southampton.
 My dissertation focused on describing philosophical, legal and social decision making frameworks with machine learning algorithms; supervised by Mark Weal.